hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/cloudwatch_event_target.html.markdown

 * `run_command_targets` - (Optional) Parameters used when you are using the rule to invoke Amazon EC2 Run Command.
 Documented below.
 A maximum of 5 are allowed.
 * `redshift_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon Redshift Statement.
 Documented below.
 A maximum of 1 are allowed.
 * `retry_policy` - (Optional)  Parameters used when you are providing retry policies.
 Documented below.
 A maximum of 1 are allowed.
+* `sagemaker_pipeline_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon SageMaker Pipeline.
+Documented below.
+A maximum of 1 are allowed.
 * `sqs_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon SQS Queue.
 Documented below.
 A maximum of 1 are allowed.
 * `target_id` - (Optional) The unique target assignment ID.
 If missing, will generate a random, unique id.